 South Congress Hotel Pool

 Catch some summer rays with a dip in the glimmering pool or some z’s in the cozy lounge chairs around it, each one protected by the sun with rad circular shades.
 The Michael Hsu-designed hotel has taken care with its rooftop pool.

 That attention to detail extends to the cocktails at the Pool Bar, which has designed a menu to deliver quick poolside service to visitors.
-The summer sippers include the South Congress Water, with tequila, Cointreau, grapefruit and soda, and the lower ABV Aperol Spritz, with Aperol, sparkling wine and lemon.
+In the past, the summer sippers have included the South Congress Water, with tequila, Cointreau, grapefruit and soda, and the lower ABV Aperol Spritz, with Aperol, sparkling wine and lemon.
 There are also canned wines and mostly local beers, with food delivered from Cafe No Se.

-The pool is available to locals through Labor Day with $20 pool passes, which give you access 11 a.m. to sunset, as well as a pool towel and free valet parking.
-Book your dip at 1603 S. Congress Ave. by emailing firstname.lastname@example.org.
+The pool is available to locals through Labor Day with $30 pool passes, which give you access 11 a.m. to 5 p.m.
+Mondays-Thursdays, as well as a pool towel and free valet parking.
+Book your dip at 1603 S. Congress Ave. by emailing email@example.com.